 Montana State Capitol Building

 Before Montana was a state, it was a United States Territory.
 The city of Helena became the territorial capital in 1875.
 Montana gained statehood in 1889.
 In 1894 Montana voters chose Helena in a controversial statewide election.
 The Montana Legislature voted to spend almost half a million dollars on a state capitol building and construction began in 1899.
+The central sandstone section of the Capitol was completed in 1902, and the granite east and west wings were added between 1909 and 1912, giving the building the footprint it has today.
 The state Capitol building was opened for use on the Fourth of July, 1902.

-The story of the Capitol building really begins at the top, with the "Goddess of Liberty," as she has been known for 100 years.
-It's the statue that stands on the copper dome outside.
+The story of the Capitol building really begins at the top, with the statue long known as the "Goddess of Liberty," as she was called for about 100 years.
+It is the 12 to 17-foot copper-clad figure that stands on the copper dome outside.
 When Anaconda and Helena were fighting over which city would become the state capital, the men responsible for designing and building the Capitol building ran off with all of the plans and records.

 During the construction of the Capitol, a statue arrived by railroad from a company back east.
 Nobody knew what it was for or who had bought it.
-The statue company's records were destroyed in a fire, and for 100 years nobody knew for sure why the Goddess of Liberty was made, who sclupted her, or if 'Liberty' was her name.
+The statue company's records were reportedly destroyed in a fire, and for 100 years nobody knew for sure why the statue was made, who sculpted her, or if "Liberty" was her real name.
 The Capitol builders wanted a statue for their dome so they used this one.

-In 2006 a descendent of the sculptor contacted the Montana State Historical Society wanting to know if her grandfather's statue still stood atop the state Capitol.
-The original sculptor of the statue atop the Montana State Capitol was Edward J. Van Landeghem, and he had named his sculpture 'Montana,' not 'Liberty.'
-After a century of being misnamed we now know Montana stands atop the State Capitol.
+In 2006 a descendant of the sculptor contacted the Montana Historical Society wanting to know if her grandfather's statue still stood atop the state Capitol.
+The original sculptor of the statue atop the Montana State Capitol was Edward J. Van Landeghem, and he had named his sculpture "Montana," not "Liberty."
+After a century of being misnamed we now know that "Montana," symbolizing the spirit of the state, stands atop the Capitol dome.

 Only a few years after the Capitol was finished (1902), Montana's government had outgrown it.
 Between 1909 and 1912, new wings were added to both ends of the building.